-Norbert currently leads courses on: Research Methods; Production/Operations Management; and Introduction to Mathematical Methods (Mathematics for Digital Media).
+Norbert currently leads courses on: Fundamentals of Electrical Engineering; Electrical Machines; Electromechanical Systems and Production/Operations Management.
 He is a Chartered Engineer (CEng) with the Engineering Council UK and a registered member of the Council for the Regulation of Engineering in Nigeria (COREN).
-He is also an Associate Fellow of the Higher Education Academy (Advance HE) UK.
+He is also a Fellow of the Higher Education Academy (Advance HE) UK.

 Edomah, N. (2019).
 Governing Sustainable Industrial Energy Use: Energy Transitions in Nigeria’s Manufacturing Sector.
 Journal of Cleaner Production.
 210, 620–629.https://doi.org/10.1016/j.jclepro.2018.11.052